dukecat0/examdays/docs/source/basic.rst

 ----------------------------------------------------------------

-Now it has a function (count days) only:
+It has a function (count days) only:

 .. code-block:: python